← Back to Stories

 Key details reported by multiple sources:

-• Ivan Cleary will not coach Penrith beyond the 2027 NRL season, ending his second stint after nine years
+• Ivan Cleary will not coach Penrith beyond the 2027 NRL season, ending his second stint after four consecutive premierships (2021–2024).

-• Peter Wallace, Penrith’s assistant coach, will replace Cleary as head coach from 2028 on a three-year deal
+• Peter Wallace, current assistant coach, will replace Cleary as head coach from 2028 on a three-year deal.

-• Penrith Panthers are top of the NRL ladder in 2026 (as of May 13) and are favorites to win another premiership
+• Penrith Panthers are top of the 2026 NRL ladder and are short-priced favorites to win another premiership.

-• Cleary’s decision was made after considering an extension two years ago and was finalized in the past 12 months
+• Cleary’s decision was made after considering an extension two years ago and was announced to provide clarity for the club and players.

 Points of Difference